Blocked drains

 What to do about a blocked drain

-If you're unsure who is responsible, find out more about sewer pipe responsibility, or call 0345 717 1100.
-We'll give you advice on the next steps to take.
+If you’re unsure where the blockage is and who is responsible, find out more about sewer pipe responsibility.

-What if the blockage is in a public sewer?
+What if the blockage is in a public or shared sewer?

-Please let us know about it by calling 0345 717 1100 so we can get it fixed as soon as possible.
-We aim to arrive at blocked sewers within four hours.
+Please let us know by calling 0345 717 1100, so we can get it fixed as quickly as possible.
+We aim to attend to blocked sewers within four hours.

 What causes blocked pipes and drains?

-Also, cooking oils and fats poured down the sink sticks and hardens to the inside the pipes.
+Also, cooking oils and fats stick to the inside of the pipes and harden.
 The more you pour down the plughole, the more it builds up.

 How to prevent blocked pipes and drains

-Here are some simple things you can do to stop blocked pipes and drains:
+Here are some things you can do to help stop blocked pipes and drains:

 • Only flush toilet paper, pee and poo down the toilet.
 Bin everything else.